It's Hard for Men to Cry

 There is some times where a man should try to hold back the tears, like when their favorite sports team losses.
 It isn’t like they know these people personally.

-It is best not to cry when a loved on near to you needs you to be a source of strength.
+It is best to try not to cry when a loved who is close to you needs you to be a source of strength.
 Hold those tears in check when you don’t get your way.

 Disappointment is normal, but self-pity isn’t healthy.
 Don’t cry over being frustrated when you don’t know what to do, but man up before deciding your next move.